-Race-by-race Competitors will not score points towards the Teams classifications in the final two Events unless they have been entered in at least one previous Monochrome GT4 Australia Series Event during the season.
+Race-by-race Competitors will not score points towards the Teams classifications in the final two Events unless they have been entered in at least one previous Monochrome GT4 Australia Series Event in the same category during the season.
 Any such Competitors will be invisible as far as scoring points are concerned.